- Lisa Lou

 Remove your hat!
 Don’t set it on the table!
 Never let someone see the lining!
 Women, keep your hat on!
 Women, take your hat off!
 Ahhh…..I’m so confused!!!
 The old rules of hat etiquette were so straight forward, and everyone knew what to do.
 A gentleman removing his hat inside a building was as second nature as brushing his teeth.
 In today’s changing society, there is much confusion about hat etiquette, for both men and women, so let’s solve this mystery by starting with the “why” of hat protocol.

 Why were women not required to remove their hats?
 Because their hat usually served a different role.
-A woman’s hat could be used to keep the harsh elements away, but these head coverings were more for fashion than function.
-They were also used for modesty reasons.
+A woman’s hat could keep the harsh elements away, but these head coverings were more for fashion than function.
+They were also used for modesty.
 In some religions covering a woman’s head was (and still is) required.

 Some female hats had brims, but others were simple caps that coordinated with their attire.
 Pins, ribbons, and bows were used to secure them in place, and removing the hat was a big ordeal as they did not come off easily.
-The purpose of a woman’s hat was not for hygiene (although it did protect from the sun and could keep her head warm), it was primarily for fashion.
+The purpose of a woman’s hat was not as much for hygiene as it was for fashion.
 Therefore, women were exempt from removing their hat.

-Now that we understand the background to hat etiquette, we need to know what is expected of us today.
-Here is the simple breakdown.
+Now that we understand the background of hat etiquette, let’s discuss what is expected today.

 Men still need to remove their hat when entering a building.
-If you are simply walking through a corridor or a public place, you may leave your hat on.
+If you are simply walking through a corridor or a public place, you may leave it on.
 Once you enter an area where you will be staying (office, restaurant, theatre), remove your hat.

 “Do I remove my hat at the dinner table?”
-If you are expected to remove your hat when you enter an establishment, then, yes, your hat stays off at the dinner table.
-Your hat should be off before you approach the dinner table, since you would have removed it as soon as you entered the building.
+If you are expected to remove your hat when you enter an establishment, then, yes, you remove your hat at the dinner table.
+In reality, your hat should be off before you approach the dinner table, since you would have removed it as soon as you entered the building.

 Other places you are expected to remove your hat: